 - Radiation therapy.
 Though radiation is not proven to be effective as a stand-alone therapy for SCC, it may help when combined with surgical excision.
 Your vet may recommend radiation if the surgeon can’t remove the tumor completely.

 - Chemotherapy.
 Research isn’t conclusive on whether chemotherapy can effectively treat SCC, but your vet can determine what might be best for your pet.
 They may also refer you to a veterinary oncologist for a consultation.

 Dog nose hyperkeratosis occurs when the surface of a pup’s nose experiences an overgrowth of skin cells, or keratin.

 Unlike other nasal planum diseases found in pups, dog nose hyperkeratosis isn’t typically too concerning.
 But you’ll still want to get it treated.
-It’s most common in breeds like English and French bulldogs, cocker spaniels, pugs, and boxers.
+It’s most common in breeds like American and French bulldogs, cocker spaniels, pugs, and boxers.
 Middle-aged pets also seem to be more prone.
 The first step is noticing symptoms, some of which can include:

 - Rough skin on the top of your dog’s nose

 - Crustiness or cracking

 Dog nose hyperkeratosis is a manageable but incurable condition.
 Vets may recommend a soothing balm, which can help reduce bothersome symptoms.
 Our vet’s favorite balm to try is Dermoscent’s Bio Balm.